 At the Infant and Toddler level (ages 0-3) our curriculum focuses on independence and the development of self.
 At the Early Childhood Level (ages 3-6) the curriculum focuses on the child's order, concentration, coordination and continued independence.
 Students are developing their academic interests and are learning about the world around them.
 They are also learning to read, write and do more complex mathematics.
 Maria Montessori referred to the Elementary Levels as the Age of Imagination.
-The curriculum centers on Cosmic Education.
+The curriculum centers on Cosmic Education which are stories and lessons that revolve around the interconnectedness of all things.
 The Lower Elementary Program (ages 6-9) focuses on Maria Montessori's Five Great Lessons.
 The Upper Elementary Program (ages 9-12) uses these Great Lessons as a springboard into areas of world history and science.
 The Junior High Program (ages 12-15) strives for the valorization of each student.
 Students become active citizens in and out of the classroom.
 The curriculum at this age is both rigorous and vigorous and reaches far beyond academics to engage the rapidly changing adolescent brain.